-Randomized trials of asymptomatic persons without known AF comparing screening for AF with no screening that report important health outcomes, such as stroke incidence, acute coronary syndrome, heart failure, and all-cause mortality, are needed to fully evaluate the benefits and harms of screening.
-Currently, 10 RCTs and one large prospective cohort study (Appendix H Table 1) are ongoing that will offer this direct evidence.
-Seven of these studies are using intermittent or continuous ECG monitoring testing strategies; these studies are more likely to detect cases of paroxysmal or subclinical AF compared with the RCTs that are using a one-time ECG test strategy.
+The STROKESTOP study was an important contribution to the evidence base related to screening for AF, but limitations prevent drawing definitive conclusions about the benefits and harms of screening on health outcomes solely based on it.
+Additional randomized trials of asymptomatic persons without known AF comparing screening for AF with no screening that report important health outcomes, such as stroke incidence, acute coronary syndrome, heart failure, all-cause mortality, and major bleeding, are needed to fully evaluate the benefits and harms of screening.
+Currently, six RCTs (Appendix H Table 1) are ongoing that will offer this additional direct evidence.
+Three studies are evaluating intermittent ECG with a handheld device or continuous ECG; these studies are more likely to detect cases of paroxysmal or subclinical AF compared with the RCTs that are evaluating a one-time ECG test strategy.
 In addition to providing direct evidence about screening, differences in outcomes across studies using these two different approaches to screening may offer evidence to help quantify overdiagnosis resulting from the identification of subclinical AF and brief episodes of paroxysmal AF.

 Research related to new consumer devices marketed for heart rhythm monitoring and their role in screening for AF may also be warranted given their increased marketing to and use by consumers for monitoring overall health and wellness.
-Such tools increase the opportunity for AF detection, but management based on detection through these tools is not yet defined.
-115

-The Heartline Study, a collaboration between Johnson & Johnson and Apple, is an example of a virtual, randomized controlled study designed to directly enroll consumers to evaluate the use of iPhone applications and the Apple Watch for the early detection of AF, impact on medication adherence for OACs in persons previously diagnosed with AF, and supporting other analyses to identify and prevent other medical conditions beyond those involving the heart.
+Such tools increase the opportunity for AF detection, but management based on detection through these tools is not yet defined.129 The Heartline Study, a collaboration between Johnson & Johnson and Apple, is an example of a virtual, randomized controlled study designed to directly enroll consumers to evaluate the use of iPhone applications and the Apple Watch for the early detection of AF, impact on medication adherence for OACs in persons previously diagnosed with AF, and supporting other analyses to identify and prevent other medical conditions beyond those involving the heart.130